BHP SCORE FAQ

 Why should I sign up for BHP Score?

 BHP Score provides free, high-quality feedback and formative assessment opportunities for students, at no cost.
-It’s designed to provide teachers with essay-grading support from a group of trained scorers at Arizona State University.
+It’s designed to provide teachers with essay-grading support, and students with essay-writing support.
 BHP and University of Michigan researchers have studied the impact of the course on student writing.
 The results have been remarkable: BHP students show significant gains over the school year.
 This success is the result of simple, clear, consistent feedback.
 For students to improve even more, they must have more feedback on their writing.
-But providing that feedback is time consuming, and time is in short supply for teachers.
+But providing that feedback is time-consuming, and time is in short supply for teachers.
 BHP Score is one way you can help your students improve their writing—at no cost and with no additional time investment.

 How do I enroll in BHP Score?